 Washington’s four Pacific coastal counties — Clallam, Grays Harbor, Jefferson, and Pacific — account for 331,000 acres of marine waters and 157 miles of open ocean coastline.
-Coastal communities, including coastal Indian tribes, have a rich history and maintain a unique relationship to coastal resources.
+Coastal communities, including coastal Tribes, have a rich history and maintain a unique relationship to coastal resources.
 Still, there are increasing demands on these resources, including new projects and uses that can potentially create conflicts.

 When does the MSP apply?

 The MSP process mainly applies to "new" uses of the coastal and offshore environment — typically something that has not been previously permitted or authorized.
 We anticipate reviewing proposals for new activities such as:

 - Ocean energy projects

 - Actions requiring dredging or disposal of dredge tailings

 - Offshore aquaculture

 - Any new use that may disturb existing marine environments, habitat, or water quality

 The MSP applies within state waters off of Washington's Pacific Ocean coast from Cape Flattery to the mouth of the Columbia River, including Grays Harbor and Willapa Bay.
 It does not include the Strait of Juan de Fuca or Puget Sound.
 The MSP study area extends to ocean waters 35-55 nautical miles offshore, up to a depth of 700 fathoms (see map for illustration).
 The MSP management framework applies to state waters, and the enforceable policies also apply in federal waters.

 Before submitting permit applications for your project or proposal, we recommend you: